mayworms/mayworms.github.io/src/cv.md

 Michigan Archival Association Annual Conference
 Grand Rapids, MI

 #### Guest Lectures and Talks
-**Algorithms, AI, and Social Media**
+**Algorithms and Online Communities**
-Guest lecture for Interpersonal & Psychological Implications of Social Media (School of Information 315)
+Guest lecture for Online Communities (School of Information 429)
 University of Michigan
-March 2025
+October 2025

 **Regulation and Moderation of Online Communities**
 Guest talk with <a href="https://www.hibbythach.com" target="_blank">Hibby Thach</a> for Online Communities (School of Information 429)
 University of Michigan
 April 2025

-**Algorithms and Online Communities**.
+**Algorithms, AI, and Social Media**
-Guest lecture for Online Communities (School of Information 429)
+Guest lecture for Interpersonal & Psychological Implications of Social Media (School of Information 315)
 University of Michigan
-October 2025
+March 2025

 ---